swissquote/crafty/docs/_index.md

 You guessed it, each tool in the JavaScript stack has at least two alternatives, and there is not always a clear winner.
-This lead to a "JavaScript Fatigue" in the community these last years and many people got lost in what tools to choose to do these tasks.
+This lead to a "JavaScript Fatigue" in the community these last years and some people got lost in what tools to choose to do these tasks.

 But even when you chose the tool you want to work with, you still have to